 Consider declaring virtual methods with protected or private visibility to preclude code from outside of the class hierarchy calling any specific implementation directly.

 NOTE: This assumes that within the class hierarchy any qualified call is intentional and is the pattern of a non-public virtual interface.

+OOP52-CPP.
+Do not delete a polymorphic object without a virtual destructor (->6.44)

 See also C++ Core Guidelines ES.48, ES.49, C.146, C.147, C.148 and C.153.